danielkurek/imf/distance-analysis/README.md

 # Distance analysis

 This folder analysis distance measurement using WiFi FTM.
-Data collected using project `src/ftm-testing` are saved in folder `esp32-s3-data`.
+Data collected using ESP32-S3 devices are saved in folder `esp32-s3-data` where `ftm_main_*m.csv` files contains final distance estimate and `ftm_raw_*m.csv` files contains raw data about individual WiFi FTM frames.
 Analysis of the data is done in `ftm_stat.ipynb` using R language.
 There is also result of linear regression that is used for correction of distances in this project.